 The prevalence of envelope wages

-Insightful studies, based on data from the 2007 and 2013 Eurobarometer surveys show that the countries with the largest percentage of employed persons paid with envelope wages in their formal jobs are those classified as transition economies.
+Insightful studies, based on more extensive data from the 2007, 2013, and 2019 Eurobarometer surveys show that the countries with the largest percentage of employed persons paid with envelope wages in their formal jobs are those classified as transition economies.
 In 2007, across transition economies, Romania had the highest share of employees receiving envelope wages (22%), while the Czech Republic had the smallest share (3%).
 In 2013, the share diminished in all transition economies, except for Slovakia and the Czech Republic.
-The largest share of employed persons paid with envelope wages at their formal job is in Latvia (11%) (Figure 1).
-Yet, these results should be cautiously interpreted considering potential biases related to whether respondents answer honestly given that the subject matter is related to illegal work practices.
-Thus, the percentages reported might be underestimated.
+The largest share of employed persons paid with envelope wages at their formal job was in Latvia (11%).
+Further reductions were seen in 2019.
+Latvia was still the country with the largest share of employees receiving envelope wages, yet that share reduced considerably to 7% , , (Figure 1).
+However, these results should be cautiously interpreted considering potential biases related to whether respondents answer honestly given that the subject matter is related to illegal work practices.
+Thus, the percentages reported in these surveys might be underestimated.

-Indeed, a recent study reveals that envelope wages represent a large share of the shadow economies in each of the Baltic countries.
+Indeed, a study focused on Baltic countries reveals that envelope wages represent a large share of the shadow economies in each of the countries in the area.
 Considering three components of the shadow economy, namely unreported business income, unreported employees, and envelope wages, the study shows that envelope wages represent 52.3% of the shadow economy in Estonia, 42.9% in Lithuania, and 39.2% in Latvia .

 Which employee groups receive envelope wages and which businesses are more likely to pay them?